vaersaagod/dospaces/README.md

 ## Price, license and support

-The plugin is released under the MIT license, meaning you can do what ever you want with it as long as you don't blame us. **It's free**, which means there is absolutely no support included, but you might get it anyway.
+The plugin is released under the MIT license, meaning you can do whatever you want with it as long as you don't blame us. **It's free**, which means there is absolutely no support included, but you might get it anyway.
 Just post an issue here on github if you have one, and we'll see what we can do.